List of Privy Counsellors (1952–2022)

 This is a list of members of the Privy Council of the United Kingdom appointed during the reign of Elizabeth II, from 1952 to 2022.

-Eight Privy Counsellors resigned during Queen Elizabeth's reign—John Profumo (1963) after misleading the House of Commons, and four others upon criminal conviction carrying a sentence of imprisonment, John Stonehouse (1976), Jonathan Aitken (1997) Chris Huhne (2013) and Denis MacShane (2013); one, Elliot Morley (2011) was expelled (the first expulsion since 1921).
-Additionally, Lord Prescott, the former Deputy Prime Minister, resigned in 2013 in protest over politicisation of handling of a press complaints charter being considered by the Council.
-Sir Seamus Treacy, a Lord Justice of Appeal in Northern Ireland, resigned shortly after his appointment in 2018.
+Eight privy counsellors resigned during Queen Elizabeth's reign—John Profumo (1963) after misleading the House of Commons, and four others upon criminal conviction carrying a sentence of imprisonment, John Stonehouse (1976), Jonathan Aitken (1997) Chris Huhne (2013) and Denis MacShane (2013); one, Elliot Morley (2011) was expelled (the first expulsion since 1921).
+Additionally, Lord Prescott, the former deputy prime minister, resigned in 2013 in protest over politicisation of handling of a press complaints charter being considered by the Council.
+Sir Seamus Treacy, a lord justice of appeal in Northern Ireland, resigned shortly after his appointment in 2018.
 Percival Patterson resigned in 2022 noting a national consensus that Jamaica should become a republic.

+Peter Mandelson, appointed by Queen Elizabeth in 1998, was expelled in 2026 during the reign of King Charles III.

+Jeffrey Donaldson, appointed by Queen Elizabeth in 2007, resigned in 2026 during the reign of King Charles III.